Nonlocal corrections to dynamical mean-field theory from the two-particle self-consistent method: Proposed approach: TPSC+DMFT

 with $N$ the total number of $\vb{k}$-points in the wave vector grid for the TPSC calculation.
 The result should capture both the local effects of interactions from DMFT and the non-local effects from TPSC.
 The TPSC self-energy is obtained on a fine wavevector mesh.

 This approximation is easily combined with the previous modification to the method since the local DMFT self-energy and double occupancy are obtained from the same calculation.
 Both those steps make up the TPSC+DMFT method.
+It is important to note that this self-energy correction has no effect on the spin and charge susceptibilities, which are computed before the self-energy.
+In \emph{ansatz} TPSC (and TPSC+DMFT), the dressed Green's function $\Gfn^{(2)}$ is not used to compute new susceptibilities.
+This is in contrast with the TPSC+ and TPSC+GG methods, where the process of calculating susceptibilities and self-energy is iterated until convergence \cite{tpscplus, Simard_2022, Schafer_2021}.

-A word of caution.
-When the local TPSC self-energy is larger than the local DMFT self-energy, the subtraction in \eref{eq:local_DMFT_self-energy_for_TPSC} could lead to non-causal effects.
+As a word of caution, we note that when the local TPSC self-energy is larger than the local DMFT self-energy, the subtraction in \eref{eq:local_DMFT_self-energy_for_TPSC} could lead to non-causal effects.
 We have not encountered this case, but we cannot exclude this possibility.
 Heuristically, the TPSC self-energy arises from long-wavelength collective modes, so it takes into account mostly non-local correlations rather than local ones.
 Its local component should generally be smaller than the local DMFT self-energy.